alextrs/oestandards/README.md

     ```openedge
     /* bad */
-    FIND FIRST member
+    FIND FIRST bMember
-         WHERE member.id EQ 0.346544767...
+         WHERE bMember.id EQ 0.346544767...
-    FOR EACH member:...
+    FOR EACH bMember:...
-    CAN-FIND (FIRST member WHERE member.id EQ 0.346544767)...
+    CAN-FIND (FIRST bMember WHERE bMember.id EQ 0.346544767)...

     /* good */
-    FIND FIRST member NO-LOCK
+    FIND FIRST bMember NO-LOCK
-         WHERE member.id EQ 0.346544767...
+         WHERE bMember.id EQ 0.346544767...
-    FOR EACH member NO-LOCK:...
+    FOR EACH bMember NO-LOCK:...
-    CAN-FIND (FIRST member NO-LOCK
+    CAN-FIND (FIRST bMember NO-LOCK
-              WHERE member.id EQ 0.346544767)...
+              WHERE bMember.id EQ 0.346544767)...
     ```
 <a name="exp-trans-scope"></a><a name="3.2"></a>
   - [3.2](#exp--trans--scope) **Transaction Scope**: Always explicitly define the transaction scope and strong scope applicable buffer

     ```openedge
     /* bad */
-    FIND FIRST provider EXCLUSIVE-LOCK NO-ERROR.
+    FIND FIRST bProvider EXCLUSIVE-LOCK NO-ERROR.
-    IF AVAILABLE provider THEN
+    IF AVAILABLE bProvider THEN
-      ASSIGN provider.name = 'New Provider':U.
+        ASSIGN bProvider.name = 'New Provider':U.
     /* ... some code... */
-    FOR EACH member EXCLUSIVE-LOCK:
+    FOR EACH bMember EXCLUSIVE-LOCK:
-      ASSIGN member.memberName = 'New member name':U.
+        ASSIGN bMember.memberName = 'New member name':U.
     END.

     /* good (provider should be updated separately from members) */
-    DO FOR provider TRANSACTION:
+    DO FOR bProvider TRANSACTION:
-      FIND FIRST provider EXCLUSIVE-LOCK
+        FIND FIRST bProvider EXCLUSIVE-LOCK
-           WHERE provider.id EQ 0.657532547 NO-ERROR.
+             WHERE bProvider.id = 0.657532547 NO-ERROR.
-      IF AVAILABLE provider THEN
+        IF AVAILABLE bProvider THEN
-        ASSIGN provider.name = 'New Provider':U.
+            ASSIGN bProvider.name = 'New Provider':U.
     END.
     /* ... some code... */
     FOR EACH bMember NO-LOCK
-       WHERE bMember.category EQ 0.17567323 TRANSACTION:
+       WHERE bMember.category = 0.17567323 TRANSACTION:
         FIND FIRST bMember2 EXCLUSIVE-LOCK
-           WHERE ROWID(bMember2) EQ ROWID(bMember).
+             WHERE ROWID(bMember2) = ROWID(bMember).
         ASSIGN bMember2.memberName = 'New member name':U.
     END.
     ```